 Fixed / Standing charge – The fixed wastewater charge is made by the supplier to cover the cost of maintaining the pipes that connect your property to the local sewerage system.
 This charge is determined by the size of pipes from your business premise.

 Volumetric charge – A business water supplier will make a charge that depends on the amount of water you have returned to the sewerage system.
 The supplier will estimate this charge based on the volume of water supplied to the property.

 Return to sewerage factor – To estimate how much of the water supplied to the business premise has been removed as wastewater, the supplier will apply a “return to sewerage factor”.
 As a default, most suppliers will assume that all water supplied to a business will also be removed as wastewater (ie a factor of 100%).

 Wastewater charge = Standing charge + (Volume of Water used x Volumetric rate x Return to sewerage factor)

-Deregulation of the water market for businesses means that British businesses can choose who supplies their water.
-AquaSwitch provides a hassle-free way to compare your business water charges against deals available in the market.
+Fortunately for you, the deregulation of the water market for businesses means that British businesses can choose who supplies their water.

 At AquaSwitch we provide you with a hassle-free way to compare your business water charges against deals available in the market (apart from giving you all of these free guides of course!)